smpi-un/journal-sync/docs/SPECIFICATION.md

 ### 4. Automatic Table & Column Creation
 -   The script should automatically create the necessary tables (e.g., "JourneyEntries" and "Attachments") if they do not already exist in the chosen backend.
 -   It should also ensure that all required columns for these tables are present, adding them if they are missing.
-This includes correctly setting up link columns.
+This includes correctly setting up link columns and the `CalendarEntryAt` column for calendar views.

 ### 5. Client-Specific Implementations

 #### Teable Client
--   **Status:** Largely functional.
+-   **Status:** Fully functional.
+Supports upload, download, and calendar-specific date columns.
 -   **Table Naming:** "JourneyEntries" for journal entries, "Attachments" for media.
 -   **Field Mapping:** Defined in `clients/teable_client_config.py`.
 -   **API Interaction:** Uses Teable's REST API.

 #### NocoDB Client
--   **Status:** Largely functional, with some known issues (see `NOCODB_CODE_ANALYSIS.md`).
+-   **Status:** Under development due to v3 API issues.
 -   **Table Naming:** "JournalEntries" for journal entries, "Attachments" for media.
 -   **Field Mapping:** Defined in `clients/nocodb_client_config.py`.
--   **API Interaction:** Uses NocoDB's REST API (mix of v1 and v2 endpoints).
+-   **API Interaction:** Uses NocoDB's REST API (v3 endpoints).

 #### Grist Client
--   **Status:** Under development.
-Initial implementation has been reverted due to API understanding issues.
+-   **Status:** Fully functional.
+Supports upload, download, and calendar-specific date columns.
--   **Table Naming:** Intended to use "JournalEntries".
+-   **Table Naming:** "JournalEntries" for journal entries.
--   **Field Mapping:** Intended to be defined in `clients/grist_client_config.py`.
+-   **Field Mapping:** Defined in `clients/grist_client_config.py`.
--   **API Interaction:** Intended to use Grist's REST API.
-Requires further investigation into table identification and data population mechanisms.
+-   **API Interaction:** Uses Grist's REST API.